 |“B” panel w/magazine rack||$147 per month||$60 per month|

-Brainstorming ways to get your business noticed, no matter if it’s a “mom ‘n’ pop” or a large multi-store chain?
+Brainstorming ways to get your business noticed, no matter whether it’s a “mom ‘n’ pop” or a large multi-store chain?
 Oregon Travel Experience also permits for publication stocking and display.

 We help distribute and stock your brochures, rack-cards, coupon books and magazines at our kiosk locations across the state.
 For commercial accounts, permits start at under $2,500 per year.
 Government and non-profit fees are structured specifically to help museums, historic sites, and other not-for-profit attractions on a lean budget.
 Your brochures will capture the attention of millions of travelers.
 Many of these travelers are first time visitors to our state who are searching for nearby places to eat, sleep, and play.

-While the mobile app generation is “on,” OTE realizes that a significant number of people traveling by auto do not own a smart phone or a tablet.
-Approximately half of all Americans do not own smart phones.
-These travelers rely on hard materials to help them plan their trips and vacations.
+OTE realizes that a significant number of people traveling by auto do not use a smart phone or a tablet and rely on printed materials to help them plan their trips and vacations.
 Maps, coupons, travel magazines, and regional brochures and rack cards offer an easy way for kiosk visitors to grab tourism or travel essential publications and go, finding their way to your business.